 The Digital Trends automotive team evaluates GPS systems in real-world conditions, such as in-town driving, freeway cruising, backroad excursions, trips to unfamiliar areas, and more.
 The units are scored based on ease of installation, interface usability, available additional features, demonstrable accuracy, and compatibility with smartphones, but appearance, durability, and pricing are all considerable factors as well.

 Would you like a dashcam with that?

 If you’re pondering a dedicated GPS system, you may also be considering a dash camera.
 Some of our best in-car GPS picks include a dashcam, but only a high-end recording unit can offer 360 degrees of visual protection.
-Using a dashcam means irrefutable proof of fault in the event of an accident, and, while we don’t have quite as many insurance fraud cases in the United States as there are abroad, video can shut those cons down, too.
+Dashcam footage will work as irrefutable proof if you’re involved in an accident or need to dispute an unfair traffic ticket.
+While we don’t have quite as many insurance fraud cases in the United States as there are abroad, video can shut those cons down, too.

 At this stage, there are numerous options (and price points) for those who are ready to rig up a dashcam.
-It’s not easy to pick a clear winner, but our tests have elevated a few cams above the rest.
-Head on over to our list of the best dash cams you can buy for help picking your new video companion.
+There is a wide selection of dashcams that are worth your money, and it’s difficult to pick one that stands out from other products.
+Check out our list of the best dash cams you can buy to find the best dashcam for your needs.